binraider/UmbracoCustomVBP/README.md

 ## OTHER Settings

-You need to add a reference to the module in the web.config:
+You need to add a reference to the module in the web.config.
+Without this it wont work at all.
+Also you should make this the first module - certainly before "UmbracoModule", "ClientDependencyModule" and "ImageProcessorModule", or again it wont work.

     <remove name="vppModule" />
     <add name="vppModule" type="UmbracoCustomVBP.CustomVbpModule" />